 Sam is a pathologist with medical and specialist training undertaken in Edinburgh.
 He obtained his PhD in Molecular Virology from St Mary’s Hospital, Imperial College London, before undertaking postdoctoral work in the Channing Laboratory, Brigham & Women’s Hospital, Harvard Medical School, and in the Division of Pathway Medicine, University of Edinburgh.

 Danah is a medical student in Aberdeen with an interest in neuroscience.
-As part of the Aberdeen Summer Research Scholarship Programme (ASRS) she investigated key clinical-pathological correlations of rare genetic variants in ALS using human tissue staining techniques combining BaseScope RNA ISH and immunohistochemistry.
+As part of the Aberdeen Summer Research Scholarship (ASRS) programme she investigated key clinical-pathological correlations of rare genetic variants in ALS using human tissue staining techniques combining BaseScope RNA ISH and immunohistochemistry (July-Aug 2022).

 Rollo is a medical student in Aberdeen with interests in neuroscience and surgery.
 Rollo carried out his honours research project with us (Jan – March 2023) aimed at understanding the role of the gut in ALS.